julienboulay/ngx-barcode-scanner/README.md

 ### Development server

+Open a command line and run `ng build ngx-barcode-scanner --watch` for incremental build of the library

-Run `npm run start` for a dev server.
+Run `npm run start` for a dev server, on the example app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Running unit tests